opcecco/simple65py/README.md

 # simple65py

 _simple65py_ is a simple assembler for the MOS 6502 CPU.
-It was created to assemble games for the Nintendo Entertainment System (NES), but should work for any system that uses the 6502 as it's main processor.
+It was created to compile games for the Nintendo Entertainment System (NES), but should work for any system that uses the 6502 as it's main processor.

 # Usage